| | | | | | | | | |

 Tooth decay experiment with egg shells

 This fun tooth decay experiment with egg shells is all about teeth and how to keep them healthy.
-First we talked about how important it is to brush teeth everyday and then chatted about foods that are good for teeth and foods that aren’t.
+First, we discussed the importance of brushing teeth every day, and then we chatted about foods that are good for your teeth and those that aren’t.

-Sugary, sticky food is not good for teeth as it sticks to the surface, bacteria then break down the sugar to make acid which can damage teeth.
+Sugary, sticky foods are not good for teeth as they stick to the surface.
+Bacteria then break down the sugar to produce acid, which can damage teeth.

 Tooth Decay Demonstration

-We used these giant teeth from The Consortium and some play dough to demonstrate plaque building up on teeth.
+We used a mouth model and play dough to demonstrate plaque building up on teeth.
 The giant teeth made a great prop and really kept the children engaged for a long time.

 giant teeth to demonstrate tooth decay